SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/how-i-prospected-my-girlfriend.md

   worshipping the different cuisines around the world.
 author: 'Rishi Mathur '
 authorImage: img/rishi.jpeg
-metaTitle: LeadIQ | How I Prospected My Girlfriend
+metaTitle: How I Prospected My Girlfriend
 metaDescription: >-
   At that time all I did was exercise, perform stand-up, sell powerlistings and constantly swipe right on Tinder.
 Neither Ricky nor Rishi knew how to prospect